ecmwf/ecflow/docs/ug/cookbook/ecflow_ui_web_menu.rst

-You can then connect a node, Suite, Family, Task, to a web page like a project front end, html man page, third party monitoring tool ... ecflowview has also a "second level menus" in order to access man pages, job file, output, when a suite stores this information as dedicated (user) variables, and not the default (ecflow) variables ECF_JOB, ECF_JOBOUT, ...
+You can then connect a node, Suite, Family, Task, to a web page like a project front end, html man page, third party monitoring tool ...
+:ref:`ecflow_ui` has also a "second level menus" in order to access man pages, job file, output, when a suite stores this information as dedicated (user) variables, and not the default (ecflow) variables ECF_JOB, ECF_JOBOUT, ...

-Here are the commands below, you can define as extra menus in ecflow_ui
+Here are the commands below, you can define as extra menus in :ref:`ecflow_ui`

 .. code-block:: shell